vorce/gonz/README.md

 The exact API for themes are subject to change.

-**If you use a custom theme, don't forget to specify the name of it when you build your site, ex: `mix gonz.build mythemename`**
+**If you use a custom theme, don't forget to specify the name of it when you build your site, ex: `mix gonz.build mythemename build`**

 If this gets repetitive I suggest you create a target in a Makefile.

+## Github pages howto

+TBD...

 ## Todo